dentproject/hldd/baseline-network-linux-hld.md

 - kernel: Linux fork with required base changes (backports of important submissions, etc)
-- platform-support: drivers, libraries and userspace code for initializing platforms
-(do we need more?)
+- hardware-platform-support: drivers, libraries and userspace code for initializing hardware platforms (do we need more?)
 - TBD: organization of platform support
 - TBD: platform initialization

-In the first iteration, the platform support is fine as-is.
+In the first iteration, the platform support is fine in it the state as it is in their source repository.

 Future iterations should focus on improving the platform drivers and support code to follow modern code style and compile with as few warnings as possible, ideally none.

 New platform support should follow modern coding styles from the beginning (e.g. kernel coding style for modules).